RESISTANCE

 www.warmemorialsonline.org.uk/memorial/279097

 ‘Uncle Bob’ was a Typhoon Pilot during “Operation Market Garden” The Battle for Arnhem.
 He served with 247 Squadron (China British) RAF and was Killed in Action on the 21st September 1944 aged 23 years.
 He is buried in Heidehof Cemetery, Ugchelen, Holland.
+He is also honoured on the Cotton College War Memorial, Cotton Lane.
+Staffordshire ST10 3DN.

 Uncle Bob’s Tree is a Prunus serrulata “Royal Burgandy”

-Derek Marchant“Come, sit and tell me all about it”
+Derek Marchant“Come, sit and tell me all about it”.

 The Derek Marchant memorial seat sits on the “higher” ground.
 The shape and colour has earned it the nickname “Hotlips”.